likhtal/CarND-Capstone/README.md

 ```

 After that the car was able to make it around the loop with the camera on.
 Until Microsoft aplied their update for Meltdown/Spectre to my machine.
-Eveything stopped working immediately.
+Everything stopped working immediately.
 Apparently, the slowdown caused by the update was enough to break the balance.
 I had to roll back the update and freeze Microsoft updates till I submit the project.

 Additional issue was/is using Faster RCNN model, essentially following the work of Cold Knight [here](https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI).
 I set up P2 instance in AWS to train the models and succeeded.
 Unfortunately, even after all optimizations, running detection in VM takes a few seconds per image.
 (Running detection on my machine using my GPU takes about half a second per image; running detection in P2 takes about 160 msecs - which would be acceptable with image publishing rate at 1-2 images per second.)

+In the end I tried [paperspace](paperspace.com) approach with Docker GPU, and that worked really well.
+ML-In-aBox with Ubuntu 16.04 was a perfect fit - except that, eventually, I had to upgrade to 100GB of HD (from 50 GB).
+50GB was enough for everything, except for movie creation.

+### Paperspace/Docker GPU

+Instructions for installation (and running) Docker GPU are located [here](github.com/team-inrs/CarND-Capstone).
+The process generated docker with the team content, hich I overwrote (under ros/) with mine.

+On paperspace I have it installed at: ~/capstone/CarND-Capstone  (ros-i/ is team-inrs, ros/ is mine)

+I set up AWS CLI in the docker, to get my code from AWS S3.

+One caveat: I needed to assign execution permissions to all .py, .sh files (having been copied from Windows, then S3).

+Downloaded simulator to: ~/sim/linux_sys_int/sys_int.x86_64

+To run:

+1. From ~/capstone/CarND-Capstone/, run sudo ./run-cuda.sh

+Got into docker, base path is /udacity

+2. cd ros

+3. catkin_make OR catkin_make clean, catkin_make

+4. source devel/setup.bash

+5. roslaunch launch/styx.launch

+6. run simulator

+I was using [recordmydesktop](https://askubuntu.com/questions/339207/how-to-install-recordmydesktop-in-ubuntu) to record videos - e.g. https://www.youtube.com/watch?v=oU7trx-vujs

 ### The logic